-Between February 16 and March 8, 2006, Scott M. Hudlow (for qualifications see Appendix I) conducted a pedestrian archaeological survey of the entire proposed project area.
-Hudlow surveyed in both north/south and east/west transects across the entire lot in 15-meter (33 feet) intervals, depending on the field patterns.
-The lot was covered in newly-planted alfalfa and corn.
+On February 5, 2019, Scott M. Hudlow (for qualifications see Appendix I) conducted a pedestrian archaeological survey of the entire proposed project area.
+Hudlow surveyed in north/south transects across the entire lot in 15-meter (33 feet) intervals, except for the modern, walled compound, which contains two modular warehouses.
+All archaeological material more than fifty years of age or earlier encountered during the inventory will be recorded.
+Site and isolate forms would be completed, artifacts and maps would be drawn.